Services for Youth

-If you are 14-21 and meet certain eligibly requirements, you may qualify for the following Workforce Investment Act services through the local One-Stop Career Centers:
+If you are between the ages of 14-24 years old and meet certain eligibility requirements, you may qualify for the following services, available through your local America’s Job Center of California:

 • Tutoring, study skills training, and instruction leading to completion of secondary school